-- Online: You can visit the CBS website and log in to ‘Get My Credit Report’ section to buy your credit report.
+- Online: You can visit the CBS website and log in to ‘‘Buy My Credit Report Now’’ section to buy your credit report.
 To sign in, you need a SingPass ID.
 If you do not have a SingPass ID yet, you can register yourself online at the Singpass website.
 You can also obtain a SingPass ID via CPF Online Request Service.
-The credit report can be bought by making a credit card payment of S$6 plus GST via eNets.
+The credit report can be bought by paying S$6.42 (including GST) via eNets or valid Visa/Mastercard credit cards.

 - Free report: If you have applied for a loan and got an approval or rejection, then you are eligible to get a free copy of your credit report.
 This free report facility was launched on April 1, 2016.
 Once you receive the approval or rejection, your free credit report will be available on the CBS website or at the CBS Office, for a period of 30 days.
 You need to produce the approval/rejection letter to get the report.

 - Offline: You can physically visit one of the following locations to buy your credit report, where you have to pay the same amount as for the online report:

 - CBS Office, SGX Centre 1